 When you let me into your inbox, I'll send you up to 5 one-minute emails per week that could:

 - Tickle your funny bone

 - Teach you something you didn't know the day before

 - Give you an actionable tip to help you educate, inspire, and grow your developer community

 And in the BEST case, you get ALL those things (it's rare but it does happen).

-I cook up grass-fed content as a consulting chef, host the DevEducate podcast, and share DevEd food for thought through this newsletter which has been featured in the Developer Avocados Weekly and DevRel Weekly newsletters. 🥑🍏
+I host the DevEducate podcast and have a newsletter on developer onboarding which has been featured in the Developer Avocados Weekly and DevRel Weekly newsletters. 🥑🍏

 I'm a dork, I love RPGs and home DIY, and I live in Minnesota where I work when it's cold out and take summers off with my kids for the 3 months it lasts.